ClinicalBrainLab/clinicalbrainlab.github.io/content/project/cerebellum/index.md

   #name: Follow
   #url: ""
 #slides: example
-summary: We study cerebro-cerebellar pathways and their roles in higher cognition.
+summary: "We study cerebro-cerebellar pathways and their roles in higher cognition."

 tags:
 - Cerebellum